 As you transition from a military to civilian career, there are many nuances and skills that those of us in the business world have learned to finesse over time.
 One of those is how we build relationships with strangers and make business contacts.
-We call this "in person networking."
+We call this "in-person networking."

 Personal branding is the practice of building trust by creating and managing your reputation with intention and focus.
-As you build your visibility and your network, the perceptions other people have of you can directly impact the opportunities they assign you.
-As employers and prospective business contacts interact with you (in person and online), they are judging you based on what you say, how you act and how you look.
+As you build your visibility and network, the perceptions other people have of you can directly impact the opportunities they assign you.
+As employers and prospective business contacts interact with you (in person and online), they are judging you, based on what you say, how you act and how you look.

-An elevator speech has impact when it is relevant.
-Whether you are introducing yourself at a business event, cocktail party or at a presentation to a potential employer, an elevator speech has impact when it is:
+An elevator speech has an impact when it is relevant.
+Whether you are introducing yourself at a business event, cocktail party or a presentation to a potential employer, an elevator speech has impact when it is:

 - Authentic and genuine.

 - Relevant.
 Speak to me as an individual.
 How does your work affect others?
 Why should I care?

 - Descriptive.
 Tell me what it is you do and how.

 - Concise.
 Keep it short and sweet.
 Make me want to learn more!

 Believe it or not, a common mistake people make with elevator pitches is forgetting to say what their product or service is -- clearly.
 We also forget to say how we're relevant to people who might want to hire us.
 We don't tell the person who's listening why they should care.

 Describe what you do in your pitch, then describe how you do it.
 Do not repeat your job description, the job title you want or the number of years you've been in the job unless it makes you unique.
 Focus on what it is you do differently than your competitors.
 If you have a niche, tell me about it.
 The goal is to entice the listener to want to know more.